-Columbia Turbo Vote: For those new to the voting process, Columbia Turbo Vote is a tool that makes it easy to register and vote for hometown issues while away at College.
+Columbia Turbo Vote: Columbia Turbo Vote is a tool that makes it easy to register and vote for hometown issues while away at College.

 Who's on the Ballot: Who’s on the Ballot provides New York City residents information on polling places, candidates, sample ballots and voter registration information.
 Who’s on the Ballot is a not-for profit project of the School of International and Public Affairs at Columbia University.

 New York State Board of Elections: New York State Board of Elections provides information on campaign finance rules, voter registration forms, and enrollment verification to confirm your voter registration.
 Not sure if you're registered to vote in New York State?
 Visit the NYS Voter Registration search to find out.

 How to Register to Vote in Other States

 Most states allow voters to submit a National Mail Voter Registration form.
 Registration forms, state requirements and information on candidates and issues are available from a number of sites, including Congress.org.

 For a state by state listing of voter registration deadlines and requirements for both primary and general elections, please go to Project Vote Smart and select your home state from the voter registration drop down menu.